-Training Grant: free Adobe training for Massachusetts employees
+Training Grant: free training for Massachusetts employees & employers

-American Graphics Institute has been awarded a grant from the state to train Massachusetts based employees at no cost to employee or employer, providing free Adobe training and other classes to workers in the state.
+American Graphics Institute has been awarded a grant to train Massachusetts-based employees at no cost to employee or employer, providing free training, classes, and workshops to workers in the state.
+Through the grant, American Graphics Institute (AGI) is offering free training in the latest digital design programs and technologies for employees that work in Massachusetts.
 Available courses at no cost include Photoshop classes, Illustrator courses, InDesign classes, HTML training, Google Analytics training, and WordPress training.
-Through the grant, American Graphics Institute (AGI) is offering free training in the latest digital design programs and technologies for employees that work in Massachusetts.

 Digital design computer skills are in demand by a broad spectrum of industries, including companies involved in product design, manufacturing, computer and device application development, and web development.
 The grant addresses the skills gap that many employers experience by helping their workforce obtain new skills or upgrade existing skills in creative, design, and marketing applications and technologies.